xenia-project/game-compatibility/README.md

 Content to include:
 * Marketplace link
+* A reference to the version of xenia tested on
 * short description of how the game runs or any issues
 * checklist or standard list of compatibility issues
 * If you don't have the ability to add labels to your issue, please comment which labels should be added. (gotta love the github contributor system)